evanodell/hansard/README.md

 Using hansard
 -------------

-For an introduction to hansard, the vignette `vignette("introduction", package = "hansard")` is the best place to start.
+For an introduction to `hansard`, the vignette `vignette("introduction", package = "hansard")` is the best place to start.
 If you are unfamiliar with APIs [https://zapier.com/learn/apis/](this%20introductory%20course) is a helpful introduction.